 - Similar: A rolling stone gathers no moss

 2. Hold your horses

-A request that expresses to someone that they need to to wait patiently.
+A request to someone to wait patiently.

 - Example: I know that you are hungry, but hold your horses because dinner isn’t ready yet.